Egmarortiz/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 ## Web infrastructure design
-In this module we will draw diagrams based on web infrasturcuture design each task has its own design structure.
+In this module we will draw diagrams with the purpose of learning web infrasturcuture design, each task has unique mockup.

 ## Task 0:
 https://www.figma.com/design/wOX0gSfI6KEut2pVJGETp8/Task-0?t=LlKi2Gvn8nvqE5RY-1